gvwilson/sensibleadventures/nardica/nardica.md

 It was the grayest,
 most depressing scene Iffy could imagine, so she went back to her cabin to feel sorry for herself.

+The sudden blare of the *Guinevere*'s horn a few minutes later made her jump.
+"What now?" she groaned,
+wiping tears away with her sleeve before standing up and yanking open her door.

+The horn's second blare was punctuated by the staccato chatter of gunfire.
+A row of tiny black holes stitched across the deck two meters in front of Iffy.
+For a moment all she could do was stare.
+*Those are bullet holes,* she thought stupidly.
+*Somebody is shooting at us.*

+A dazzling streak of lightning half-blinded her.
+A moment later the smoking carcass of a military drone tumbled into the sea and exploded with a sharp *crack!*

+Boots thudded on the deck.
+"Citizen!
+Take cover!" the Marine ordered, the pop-up guns on the shoulder pauldrons of their exoskeleton whirring from one position to another as its tiny onboard core evaluated potential threats.
+An armored hand closed on Iffy's arm and pushed her back against the wall.

+"What's happening?"
+Iffy demanded.

+"We are under attack," the Marine said, shielding Iffy with their body as a second drone whined overhead.
+Another brief burst of staccato and another streak of lightning, but the drone danced sideways just in time so that the plasma burst from the gun at the *Guinevere*'s stern only singed it.
+It turned sharply and dove toward the ship.

+The Marine spun around and raised their arm to point at the incoming drone, keeping their exoskeleton between Iffy and the attack.
+The guns on their shoulders aimed and fired.
+The drone staggered and zoomed away, its remaining three rotors whining to make up for the fourth that had just been disintegrated.

+The Marine straightened up and turned to Iffy.
+The visor on their helmet snapped open.
+"Are you all right, citizen?"
+Honesty demanded.

+"I---I'm fine," Iffy said shakily.

+"Good."
+Their visor closed with a click.
+"Please assist with damage repair."

+"Wait!"
+Iffy caught Honesty's arm as they turned to go.
+"Who was that?
+Who was attacking us?"

+"The drones appear to be Brazilian, citizen," Honesty reported impassively.
+"Now excuse me---I need to join my unit to repel boarders."

+"To what?"
+And then the *Guinevere*'s horn blared again as something that looked like a cloudy jellyfish pulled itself over the railing and squelched toward them.

+Honesty's first three shots went straight through it to punch lethal little holes in the ship's deck.
+"Stand back, citizen!" they ordered as they pulled a micro-grenade the size of their thumb out of the clip on their exoskeleton's sleeve and primed it.

+"No!"
+Wales shouted, running toward them.
+He tackled Iffy just as the grenade hit the jellyfish and exploded.

+*BOOM!*
+The shock threw Iffy and Wales across the deck.
+For a moment she lay in a daze while the world spun around her.

+Something grabbed her arm.
+She shrieked, but it was Wales, not the jellyfish.
+"I can't hear you!" she yelled, her ears still ringing from the blast.

+He pulled her to her feet.
+*There's a hole in the ship,* she thought muzzily.
+It was right where the jellyfish had been and big enough for her and Aunt Naggie to sit in.

+But where was Honesty?
+She looked around wildly,
+then shrieked again as another plasma burst lanced the blue sky over her head.

+"Come on!"
+Wales said, his voice muffled but audible.
+"We have to get out of here!"
+He pulled her toward the stern.

+"No!"
+She tried to shake him off but his grip was too strong.
+"What happened?
+Where'd she go?"

+Instead of answering,
+Wales picked her up and slung her over his shoulder like a sack of rice and charged.
+She beat his parka with her fists, yelling at him to put her down, put her *down*, she had to find Honesty, but he paid no more attention to her than he did to the spray from the waves.

+Nothing was left of the gray tent the Marines had set up at the *Guinevere*'s stern except a few smoldering tatters of canvas.
+Their plasma gun was a gleaming headless mantis surrounded by stacks of cubical capacitors clicked together like children's toys.
+It snapped this way and that as its little core searched for targets to destroy.
+The two Marines guarding it moved with the same unnatural insect jerkiness, firing occasionally when the smaller cores built into their exoskeletons calculated that they had at least some chance of hitting something.

+"Citizen!
+Seek shelter!" one of them bellowed, his voice amplified by his helmet.

+Wales skidded to a stop and dropped Iffy to the deck.
+"For gubbins sake tell everyone to stop throwing grenades at them!" he yelled at the Marine.
+"They're made of some kind of exothermic biomaterial---they're bombs!"
+The Marine nodded sharply and relayed the information through his helmet mike.

+Iffy grabbed Wales' sleeve.
+"But where's Honesty?" she demanded.
+Her friend couldn't be dead.
+Iffy pushed the thought away in panic.
+She just *couldn't* be.

+"I don't know," Wales said, scanning the horizon.
+"Look---there!"
+He pointed.
+"What are they trying to do?"

+Iffy followed his pointing finger.
+Eight, ten---at least a dozen drones were circling in the *Guinevere*'s wake, buzzing the ship and dodging erratically to avoid fire from the Marines.

+"It's like they're waitin' fer somethin'," Iffy said.
+"More o' those jellyfish bombs maybe?"

+Wales started to shake his head, then froze and swore.
+"What?"
+Iffy demanded,
+but he ignored her while his lips moved silently.

+His eyes widened.
+"They're trying to draw fire from orbit," he breathed.
+"You!
+Tell Doctor Johel there's a Chinese satellite going over head in---" He hesitated. "---in six hundred and seventy seconds.
+They're trying to make a hot spot to draw its fire.
+If we're underneath them---"

+"Understood, citizen," the Marine said.
+He began speaking urgently into his helmet mike once again.

+Wales seized Iffy by the shoulders.
+"You have to get off this ship," he said, low and urgent.
+"If the Marines can't bring those things down, that satellite's going to shoot them down, and if they're above us when it does, we'll be dead in the water."

+"I ain't runnin'," Iffy said, shaking him off.
+She was about to add,
+and even if I was, where would I go and how, when something hauled itself over the stern railing.

+"Look out!"
+Wales shouted.
+He pulled Iffy close and spun around to shelter her with his body.

+"N-n-no need for p-p-panic, citizen."
+A battered Marine hauled themself onto the ship.
+Icy water gushed out between the gaps between the dark blue armor plates of their exoskeleton.

+Honesty's visor snapped up.
+Thy looked blankly at Iffy and Wales, then at the two Marines beside the plasma gun.
+"I require medical assistance," they said calmly, and toppled over in a pool of seawater and blood.

+"Honesty!"
+Iffy scrambled across the deck to her friend.
+"Honesty, wake up!
+Please, please, wake up!"